Sanjeev22A/Traffic-Steering-xApp/Simulator_installation/Omnet++.md

 source .venv/bin/activate
 ```

+---

-### 8. Install Python Requirements
+## Step 9: Install Python Requirements

-Upgrade pip and install required packages:
+Install required Python packages using pip.
+It's also common to upgrade pip itself:

 ```bash
 python3 -m pip install --upgrade pip python3 -m pip install -r python/requirements.txt
 ```

-## Configuring OMNeT++
+---

-### 9. Set Up Environment Variables
+## Step 10: Set Up Environment Variables

-Navigate to the OMNeT++ directory and source the setup script to configure environment variables and PATH:
+OMNeT++ requires that certain environment variables are set and the `omnetpp-6.3.0/bin` directory is in the PATH.
+Source the setenv script to set up all these variables:

 ```bash
 cd omnetpp-6.3.0
 source setenv
 ```

+---

-### 10. Configure the Build
+## Step 11: Configure the Build

-Run the configuration script to detect your system's software and configuration:
+The configure script detects installed software and the configuration of your system:

 ```bash
 ./configure
 ```

+---

-### 11. Compile OMNeT++
+## Step 12: Compile OMNeT++

-Compile the framework:
+When `./configure` has finished, you can compile OMNeT++:

 ```bash
 make
 ```

+---

-## Verifying the Installation
+## Step 13: Verify Installation

-### 12. Test the Installation

-Navigate to the sample directory and run the Aloha example:
+Test the installation by running the Aloha example:

 ```bash
 cd samples/aloha
 ./aloha
 ```

+---

-### 13. Start the IDE
+## Step 14: Start the IDE

-Launch the OMNeT++ IDE:
+To start the OMNeT++ IDE:

 ```bash
 omnetpp
 ```

+---

-## Reconfiguring and Rebuilding
+## Step 15: Reconfigure and Rebuild Libraries

-### Clean Build
+### Full Reconfiguration and Rebuild

 If you need to reconfigure and rebuild everything: